 Option 3: Traditional Belgian bank

-You still get human guidance and a sense of familiarity, but this usually comes with high fees that often reach 2 percent a year.
+You still get human guidance and a sense of familiarity, but this usually comes with high fees that often reach 2% a year.
 Many of the products also underperform simple index funds and offer less transparency.
 For most people, the high costs make this approach less effective.

 Stay the course: the hardest part of investing